cvat-ai/cvat/site/content/en/docs/manual/advanced/projects.md

 title: 'Projects page'
 linkTitle: 'Projects page'
 weight: 1
-description: 'Projects documentation provides details on how to create the CVAT Project, load the CVAT Project from a backup, aand navigate through the Project.'
+description: 'Projects documentation provides details on how to create the CVAT project, load the CVAT project from a backup, aand navigate through the project.'

 ---

 ## Projects page

-Project in CVAT is a top-level container that helps you to keep CVAT tasks better organized.
+CVAT project (hereinafter - project) is a top-level container that helps you to keep CVAT tasks of the same type better organized.
+Project usually corresponds to a dataset.

 Create a Project and specify settings like issue tracker, source storage, target storage, bug tracker, segment size, image quality, and others.
-Settings of the project will further propagate to the task(s) added to the project.
+Settings of the project will further propagate to the task(s) assosiated with it and assigned to annotet subset or a full data set.

 To open the Project page: